jimmyroro/Trivia/README.md

 # Trivia!
 I made this for Tandem's engineering apprentice application.
-You enter a username, and begin answering 10 trivia questions. \n
+You enter a username, and begin answering 10 trivia questions. \
-Your username and high score are stored in local storage. \n This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Your username and high score are stored in local storage. \
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It uses React version 17.0.1

 ## To run the app